First Progress Platinum Elite Mastercard® Secured Credit Card review

 Although unsecured credit cards designed for less-than-perfect credit might seem appealing since there may not be an upfront cost, a secured card could offer a better opportunity to improve your credit score with a potentially higher credit limit and lower ongoing costs.

 In fact, the Discover it® Secured Credit Card is one of the best cards on the market if you have limited credit.
 It’s one of the few secured cards to offer cash back — 2 percent cash back at gas stations and restaurants (on up to $1,000 in combined purchases per quarter, then 1 percent) along with 1 percent on all other purchases — and a welcome offer: all cash back you earn in your first 12 months will be matched.
-More importantly, Discover will begin reviewing your account at eight months for good credit habits in order to possibly upgrade your account to an unsecured card.
+More importantly, Discover will begin reviewing your account at seven months for good credit habits in order to possibly upgrade your account to an unsecured card.

 Alternatively, if you’d like a high credit limit to boost your credit score and you don’t mind ponying up a bigger security deposit, the BankAmericard® Secured Credit Card offers a $300 to $4,900 credit line to match your deposit.